nickgammon/G-Pascal/markdown/pascal_compiler.md

         write ( chr (65) );
         ```

         That would write the letter "A".

     * **hex**  ( *expression* ) --- this writes the value of the expression as a 6-character hex number.
+    * See below for more examples.

 * Random numbers can be obtained by calling the **random** function.
 These are pseudo-random numbers generated with an initial seed internally of 0xFFFFFFFF.
 Thus they will be the same every time the processor is reset.
 You can change the seed by using **mem** to change the current value in memory.
 A possible way of seeding the numbers in an unpredictable way (eg. for games) is to use an internal value in memory which increments every time the code is waiting for a keypress from the user.
 Since the time between keypresses will be unpredictable (up to a point) the random numbers should look random enough for casual applications.
+The numbers returned will be in the range -8388608 to 8388607.
+You can reduce that to (say) a number from 1 to 10 by doing this:

+    ```
+    writeln (random mod 10 + 1);
+    ```

 * You can obtain the address of a variable by using **address** ( *variable* ).
 This could be used to pass the address of a variable to a function, which could then use **mem** to change that variable, thus effectively passing a pointer to a function rather than a value.